Merlin2098/HR-Data-Lakehouse/docs/implementation.md

 - Assets exist in S3
 - Glue jobs execute successfully
 - Step Functions runs the event-driven pipeline successfully after a landing upload
-- Athena queries the published datasets
+- Athena can query the published datasets
 - Monitoring signals failures correctly

-The project has reached the first status, but not the second one yet.
+The project has reached the first status and part of the second one, but it has not yet reached a fully automated, production-hardened AWS operating model.

 ---

 # Next Real Step

-The next practical step is no longer to design more infrastructure in code.
+The next practical step is no longer to prove the main AWS path works.
+That has already been done.

 The next real milestone is:

-1. run `terraform validate` on `infra/`
+1. stabilize documentation and generated context artifacts
-2. run a `terraform plan` for `dev`
+2. adopt a cleaner deploy workflow for AWS updates
-3. deploy the AWS MVP resources
-4. upload a daily source file to landing
-5. execute the Step Functions workflow in AWS
-6. verify bronze, silver, gold, catalog, Athena, and logs end to end
+3. decide on remote Terraform state and backend locking
+4. improve repeatability of manual retries and operational validation
+5. continue hardening observability and CI/CD

 ---

+# Tinker Metadata Note

+The `.tinker/` artifacts are generated and useful for context loading, but some detector outputs remain heuristic.
+In practice this means:

+- `has_tests`, `has_ci`, and the repo layout are accurate after regeneration
+- some technology signals may still over-report items such as `airflow`, `ecs`, `ecr`, or `lambda`

+For architecture and runtime truth, prefer the repository structure under `src/`, `infra/`, and `tests/`.